U-K-06/Defenders_Domain/readme.md

-# Partial Tower Defense Game
+# Defender's Domain

 ## Overview
-Welcome to the **Partial Tower Defense Game**!
-This project is a simple tower defense game developed in C++.
-The game features engaging graphics and audio, providing players with an entertaining experience.
+Welcome to the **Defender's Domain**!
+This is a simple simple CLI game where you have to defend your domain from the incoming enemies which are displayed as ASCII characters.
+The game is written in C++ and uses the Windows API for playing audio.

 ## Project Structure